 This module provides important basic information about Medline OVID needed for effective searching.

-All Medline articles are indexed with subject headings called MeSH terms (Medical Subject Heading), designating the subject content of the article.
+Medline articles are indexed with subject headings called MeSH terms (Medical Subject Heading), designating the subject content of the article.
 So, searching Medline using a MeSH term guarantees that articles retrieved are talking about that particular concept.
-These MeSH terms are taken from a controlled vocabulary to have unified indexing.
+These MeSH terms are taken from a controlled vocabulary resulting in unified indexing.

 Searching with MeSH is one way to search Medline, another way is by searching with a keyword / textword.
 This second choice searches for all the occurrences of that particular word(s) as it appears in the indexed part of the Medline records (title, author, address, journal name, abstract...).

 A combination of the above methods should be performed in most cases to have a comprehensive literature search.